 Policy Number: 10.08

-All Duke University Health System (DUHS) staff will be screened for the presence of illegal drugs and alcohol levels greater than 40-mg %.
+All Duke University Health System (DUHS) staff will be screened for the presence of illegal drugs.
 Selected university positions require substance abuse screening based on federal, state or institutional regulation.
-Testing will occur through the use of urine (drug) and saliva (alcohol) screening.
+Testing will occur through the use of urine (drug) screening.
 Staff who do not pass this screening will not be hired and are not eligible to reapply for hire for one year.
 If you are a new hire and refuse testing, you will not be employed.
 This includes staff who transfer from the university (including School of Medicine, School of Nursing, Duke Clinical Research Institute, and the Private Diagnostic Clinic) to DUHS who were not included in pre-placement drug testing at their time of hire.

-applicants will be notified that positions in DUHS and some positions in the university require pre-placement substance abuse screening.
+Applicants will be notified that positions in DUHS and some positions in the university require pre-placement substance use screening.
 Departments will receive a reminder of the screening requirement each time they open a job requisition.
-When a department makes an employment offer, substance abuse screening for the prospective staff member must be scheduled with Employee Occupational Health and Wellness, as a condition of acceptance of that offer.
+When a department makes an employment offer, substance use screening for the prospective staff member must be scheduled with Employee Occupational Health and Wellness, as a condition of acceptance of that offer.

 Duke respects personal preferences for lifestyle and values of its staff.
 However, Duke is committed to maintaining a safe health care setting for patients and a safe workplace for staff members.
 Conduct on the job affects the services Duke provides for other staff, its patients and their families.
 Use of alcohol or drugs while at work, or impairment while at work, diminishes a person's ability to perform and may endanger his or her safety and the safety of coworkers.

 Employee health and safety activities are governed by the Code of Ethics of the American Occupational and Environmental Medical Association.
 All information regarding pre-placement drug testing will be maintained confidentially with the following exceptions: